RobTrb/firstTestProject/README.md

 # firstTestProject
 Nothing usefull.
-Just trying for the first time
+Just trying for the first time.
+Trying to change stuff now